takippu/shapesNcolors/README.md

 10) Next, run "npm run dev"
 11) Then, open a new Terminal(or CMD) and run "php artisan serve"
 12) Open the address that was given (usually like this)

-	>php artisan serve
+    php artisan serve

     INFO  Server running on [http://127.0.0.1:8000].

     Press Ctrl+C to stop the server

 13) Open http://127.0.0.1:8000 , and you are good to go!

+>Info : A user was seeded at step 9, so you can use this credential which is, email: admin@example.com pass: password